The San Pedro cactus, known scientifically as Trichocereus pachanoi, is a sacred plant with deep roots in South American shamanic traditions.

 Choosing the Right Soil and Pot

 Clay or terracotta pots are ideal for cacti due to their porous nature, which allows for faster evaporation of water from the soil.
-This feature helps prevent overwatering.
+This helps prevent overwatering.
 The porous material also promotes better aeration and root health, creating a more suitable environment for cactus growth.

 The pot that you choose should also contain drainage holes to prevent water from pooling in the bottom and potentially rotting the roots of the cactus.
+Plant your San Pedro cactus in a pot that's large enough for root growth, but not so big that the soil takes too long to dry out completely.

-Planting and Watering
+Watering

-Plant your San Pedro cactus in a pot that allows enough room for growth.
-Water it sparingly, as these cacti are drought-tolerant and can easily succumb to overwatering.
+Water San Pedro sparingly, as these cacti are drought-tolerant and can easily succumb to overwatering.
 A good rule of thumb is to water only when the soil is completely dry.
-During the growing season (spring and summer), you can water more frequently, but reduce watering in the dormant winter months.
+During the growing season (spring and summer), you can water more frequently, but reduce watering in the dormant winter months when temperatures dip below 50°F. Learn about winter dormancy HERE.

 Light and Temperature Requirements